juju/docs/src/en/models-adding.md

 Title: Adding a model
-TODO:  What "appropriate command options"?

 # Adding a model

 A controller can host multiple models to accommodate different workloads or use cases.
 When a controller is created, it creates two initial models called 'controller' and 'default', but more models can be added with the `add-model` command.

-A new model inherits, by default, the cloud credentials used to create the controller and the SSH keys copied across the model will be those of the controller model.
-The administrator can override these defaults with the appropriate command options.
+See [Creating a controller][controllers-creating] for details.

 Model names can be the same when hosted on different controllers, but they must be unique when hosted on a single controller.

-Model names can consist only of lowercase letters, digits, and hyphens (but cannot start with a hyphen).
+It is important to understand that credentials used with Juju are always associated with a model.
+When creating a model, therefore, a credential is either specified explicitly or a default is used.
+Read the [Credentials][credentials] page for background information.

 See section [Managing models in a multi-user context][multiuser-models] for information on that subject.